SkylineCommunications/dataminer-docs-connectors/connector/doc/directOut_PRODIGY.MP.md

 If you wish to test a command, you can do so by setting the **Outgoing Command Content** parameter to the command you wish to send and then clicking the **Send Command** button.
 The **Incoming Response Content** parameter will display the response.

-The Automatic Request Interval determines how long the system will wait before sending a new GET request if no response is received during that time.
+The **Automatic Request Interval** determines how long the system will wait before sending a new GET request if no response is received during that time.

-With the timeout status enabled, the system will consider the device as unresponsive if no response is received within the defined timeout period after sending the request.

-Please note that it is important to adjust the default timeout settings in the element configuration (under TCP/IP settings) to ensure that the element correctly enters and displays the timeout state if no response is received from the device within the specified period.
-If the device is found to be unresponsive after the element's timeout period, the system will wait an additional 30 seconds (the default timeout duration in the TCP/IP settings) before marking the element as in a timeout state.
-To minimize delays, it is recommended to set this value as low as possible.
+If the **timeout status** is enabled, the system will consider the device unresponsive if no response is received within the defined timeout period after the request is sent.
+To make sure that the element correctly enters the timeout state in such a case, it is important that the **default timeout settings** are **adjusted correctly** in the element editor (under TCP/IP settings).
+If the device is found to be unresponsive after the element's timeout period, by default the system will wait an additional 30 seconds (the default timeout duration in the TCP/IP settings) before marking the element as in a timeout state.
+To minimize delays, we recommend setting this value as low as possible.

 The remaining pages display status and settings data: